Only Much Louder: Video

 Babble Fish was a media production house founded, and based, in Mumbai by Samira Kanwar and OML in 2008.
 It began with an initial investment of ₹250,000 ($3480).
 Kanwar previously worked as a television producer and director, including a two-year stint at Channel V India.
 Initially Babble Fish began shooting live events, making digital content and music videos for Indian independent artists.
 One of their first shows, called The P-Man Show, was hosted by Mumbai-based musician Rohit "P-Man" Pereira, a bassist who played with Shaair + Func and was the founding member of Pin Drop Violence.
 It featured Pereira conducting interviews and reviewing shows.

 They also created music videos for Pentagram, Shaai'r + Func, Them Clones, and Raghu Dixit alongside shooting concerts like Iron Maiden.
 In 2010, Kanwar was solely responsible for operating the division and had three employees.
 The same year, Babble Fish produced the music video for Mumford & Sons song, The Cave, which was directed by Pulse Films in Goa.
 Soon after, the division started to conceptualize and produce television shows and created digital content for brands and comedians.
 Some of the shows they conceptualized and produced include: Dewarists, Sound Trippin and Bring On The Night.
 Before All India Bakchod developed an in-house production unit, Babble Fish was responsible for creating their YouTube content.
 After serving as the chief-executive of the division, and content director at OML, Kanwar departed the company in 2017.

 Live

-Alongside being one of the first booking agencies, Vijay Nair and OML also began producing shows in Mumbai and across India.
+Alongside being one of the first booking agencies, Vijay Nair and Girish "Bobby" Talwar also began producing shows in Mumbai and across India.
 They produced events in clubs, venues and colleges in India.
 One of their first large-scale co-productions was the Big Chill Festival's Indian edition, in Goa, in 2007.
 In 2010 the company created NH7 Weekender, their flagship multi-stage music festival in Pune.
 Over the years, the festival expanded to multiple cities and added comedy.
 They also produced large-scale music events for brands like Puma, Converse and RedBull.